-This Proxy Statement (first mailed to stockholders on or about May 4, 2009) is furnished to the holders of common stock, par value \$.01 per share (the "Common Stock"), of G-III Apparel Group, Ltd. ("G-III") in connection with the solicitation by our Board of Directors of proxies for use at the Annual Meeting of Stockholders (the "Annual Meeting"), or at any adjournment thereof, pursuant to the accompanying Notice of Annual Meeting of Stockholders.
-The Annual Meeting will be held on Tuesday, June 9, 2009, at 10:00 a.m., New York time, at the offices of Fulbright & Jaworski L.L.P., 666 Fifth Avenue, 24th Floor, New York, New York 10103.
+This Proxy Statement (first mailed to stockholders on or about May 3, 2010) is furnished to the holders of common stock, par value \$.01 per share (the "Common Stock"), of G-III Apparel Group, Ltd. ("G-III") in connection with the solicitation by our Board of Directors of proxies for use at the Annual Meeting of Stockholders (the "Annual Meeting"), or at any adjournment thereof, pursuant to the accompanying Notice of Annual Meeting of Stockholders.
+The Annual Meeting will be held on Tuesday, June 8, 2010, at 10:00 a.m., New York time, at the offices of Fulbright & Jaworski L.L.P., 666 Fifth Avenue, 24th Floor, New York, New York 10103.

-It is proposed that at the Annual Meeting: we (i) elect nine directors to serve on our Board of Directors for the ensuing year, (ii) approve the performance-based bonus provision of the amended Employment Agreement with Sammy Aaron, (iii) approve amendments to our 2005 Stock Incentive Plan and (iv) ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending January 31, 2010.
+It is proposed that at the Annual Meeting: we (i) elect nine directors to serve on our Board of Directors for the ensuing year, (ii) approve our Amended and Restated 2005 Stock Incentive Plan and (iii) ratify the appointment of Emst & Young LLP as our independent registered public accounting firm for the fiscal year ending January 31, 2011.